🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Optimize Under-Hanging Space

 Even with hanging clothes, you’ll likely have unused space underneath.
 Add bins, baskets, or shallow drawers to capture every inch.
+For more whole-rig tricks, these small camper layout ideas are full of clever space-saving moves.

 Layout Suggestions